News & Events

 11/20/19 Profiting from protecting kids is wrong.
 Halt active shooter drills in schools. | Opinion.
 Op-ed advocating against realistic active shooter drills for school children to avoid traumatizing students.

-11/17/19 A federal red flag law would save lives … An op-ed urging Congress to pass a national ERPO law that would fund state ERPO laws to temporarily remove guns from people in crisis.
-The Biden administration has since drafted a model ERPO law for state legislatures.
+11/17/19 A federal red flag law would save lives … An op-ed urging Congress to pass a national Extreme Risk Protection Law (aka "ERPO" or "Red Flag" law) that would fund state ERPO laws to temporarily remove guns from people in crisis.
+The Biden administration later drafted a model ERPO law for state legislatures.
+In June 2022, Congress passed the Bipartisan Safer Communities Act.
+The Act allocates $750 million to support states who want to pass ERPO laws.
+Currently, 19 states and Washington, DC, have passed these laws.

 10/20/19 Guns, Crime and Criminal Justice Reform.
 Forum on public health approaches to reduce gun violence.